 - (i) No later than 10 days after becoming an employee, each individual shall provide a listing of all securities Beneficially Owned by the employee (an "Initial Holdings Report").
 The information in the Initial Holdings Report must be current as of a date no more than 45 days prior to the date the person became an employee.
-The Initial Holdings Report should be furnished to the CCO, Alternate or any other person whom the Company designates, and contain the following information: - (1) The title and type of security, and, as applicable, the exchange ticker symbol or CUSIP number, the number of shares or the principal amount of each reportable security in which the Access Person had any direct or indirect beneficial ownership when the person became an Access Person; - (2) The name of any broker, dealer or bank with whom the Access Person maintains an account in which any reportable securities were held for the direct or indirect benefit of the Access Person, the account number; and - (3) The date the report is submitted by the Access Person.

-(ii) All employees must disclose any outside investment accounts in which they have Beneficial Ownership (as defined above) where reportable securities may be bought or sold.
-This disclosure should be done using MCT.
-Accounts where the only investment options are mutual funds, index funds, and other exempt securities (e.g., 529 Plans, Health Savings Accounts, certain 401(k) plans) do not need to be disclosed unless affiliated funds (reportable securities) are bought and sold.
+The Initial Holdings Report should be completed via MCO and furnished to the CCO, Alternate, or any other person whom the Company designates, and contain the following information: - (1) The title and type of security, and, as applicable, the exchange ticker symbol or CUSIP number, the number of shares or the principal amount of each reportable security in which the Access Person had any direct or indirect beneficial ownership when the person became an Access Person; - (2) The name of any broker, dealer or bank with whom the Access Person maintains an account in which any reportable securities were held for the direct or indirect benefit of the Access Person, the account number; and - (3) The date the report is submitted by the Access Person. - (ii) All employees must disclose any outside investment accounts in which they have Beneficial Ownership (as defined above) where reportable securities may be bought or sold.
+This disclosure should be done using MCO.
+Accounts where the only investment options are mutual funds, index funds, and other exempt securities (e.g., 529 Plans, Health Savings Accounts, certain 401(k) plans) do not need to be disclosed unless affiliated funds and/or other reportable securities are bought and sold.

-For all U.S.-based employees, unless otherwise approved by the CCO, securities accounts may only be maintained at the brokerage firms that provide the Company with a direct electronic feed through the MCT system.
+For all U.S.-based employees, unless otherwise approved by the CCO, securities accounts may only be maintained at the brokerage firms that provide the Company with a direct electronic feed through the MCO system.
 The list of approved brokerage firms is available on the Company's intranet site.
 For accounts held at brokerage firms that do not provide the Company with a direct electronic feed, employees must direct their brokers and/or affiliated mutual fund custodians to supply the CCO on a timely basis with duplicate copies of monthly or quarterly statements for all personal securities accounts as are customarily provided by the firms maintaining such accounts.

 Accounts that are managed on a fully discretionary basis by an outside adviser (i.e., the employee has no direct control and does not exercise indirect control) must also be disclosed and may be held at a brokerage firm of the employee's choosing.
+Compliance will seek written confirmation from the outside advisor of the managed status of the account.